Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

   - Prometheus endpoint for advanced usage monitoring
   - Usage Monitoring UI
   - Audit logs
-  - SLA guarantee
   - Custom integrations support
   - Dedicated account manager
-- **Perfect for**: Large enterprises requiring priority support, SLA guarantees, and per-seat licensing
+- **Perfect for**: Regulated environments and large organizations that need air-gapped deployment, uptime SLAs, and an agreement to match
+- **Evaluating?** [Book a demo](https://www.stirling.com/book-a-demo) to see the Enterprise features in action, then [contact sales](https://www.stirling.com/contact-us) when you want a quote

 ## Purchasing a License

 ### In-App Purchase (Recommended)

-Stirling PDF offers streamlined in-app purchasing and license activation:
+Stirling PDF offers streamlined in-app purchasing and license activation.
+This covers the Server plan; Enterprise is quoted and issued by sales rather than bought in-app.

 1. **Navigate to Settings**: Log in as an admin and go to Settings → Plan
-2. **Select Your Plan**: Choose between Server (unlimited users) or Enterprise (per-seat) plans
+2. **Select Your Plan**: Choose the Server plan (100 users included, capacity added in blocks of 100)
 3. **Choose Billing Period**: Select monthly or yearly billing (yearly saves money)
 4. **Complete Checkout**: You'll be redirected to Stripe's secure checkout
 5. **Automatic Activation**: After payment, your license key is automatically retrieved and activated